Particular/docs.particular.net/nservicebus/sagas/message-correlation_unique_core_[,5].partial.md

-NOTE: A `[Unique]` attribute on the saga properties used for correlation to enforce uniqueness
+NOTE: A `[Unique]` attribute on the saga properties is used for correlation to enforce uniqueness